Zrips/Jobs/README.md

 - Spigot: https://www.spigotmc.org/resources/4216/

 # Jobs API
-You can manually add the jar file to your build path or you can use jitpack if you use maven (don't know gradle):
+You can manually add the jar file to your build path or you can use jitpack if you use maven or gradle:
+## Maven:
 ```xml
 <repositories>
     <repository>